real-logic/aeron/aeron-archive/README.md

 - **Replay Merge:** allows a late joining subscriber of a recorded stream to replay a recording and then merge with the live stream for cut over if the consumer is fast enough to keep up.

+- **Replicate:** recordings can be replicated from a source to destination archive with the option to follow on with a live stream when the source is multicast.

 Usage
 =====